Funafuti International Airport: Facilities

 The airport is at an elevation of 9 ft above mean sea level.
 It has one runway which is 1524 m in length.
 The absence of runway lighting, minimal VHF radio and air navigation equipment means that operations are restricted to daylight hours.

 The runway was originally constructed using coral aggregate and has a sub-base layer of 8 cm thick coral gravel, surfaced with a 1–2 cm asphalt chip seal.
 It was resurfaced in 1992 and the runway was rated at 50 tonnes landing capacity; it was reduced to 20 tonnes landing capacity due to sub-surface water, deterioration of the sub-base and lack of surface maintenance.
 However, the runway was resurfaced in 2015 so that the pavement would be re-rated.

 The deterioration of the runway's sub-base is a consequence of its low elevation and the hydrologic dynamics in the sub-surface of the atoll.
 There was extensive swamp reclamation during World War II to create the airfield.
 About half of Fongafale islet is reclaimed swamp that contains porous, highly permeable coral blocks that allow the tidal forcing of salt water through the sub-base of the runway.
 This results in salt water pooling on the runway during spring tides.

 In 2011 World Bank and the government of Tuvalu agreed to commence the Tuvalu Aviation Investment Project (TvAIP) for the purpose of improving operational safety and oversight of international air transport and associated infrastructure at Funafuti International Airport.
 In November 2013 the World Bank approved US$6.06 million in finance for the TvAIP.
 Further World Bank funding was provided in 2017.
 TvAIP is intended to improve the runway so that it achieves a minimum pavement classification number (PCN) of 18 to provide a load-carrying capacity of the pavement that rates the runway for emergency flights.
 TvAIP also involved improvements of navigational aids and other safety and security facilities to meet International Civil Aviation Organization (ICAO) requirements.
 Tuvalu became the 192nd member of ICAO.

-In 2018, Tuvalu has opened a new international airport terminal.
+In 2018, Tuvalu opened a new international airport terminal.

 The airport is somewhat unusual due to limited space on the island, the runway is used as a common area for sporting and social activities when not in use.
 A fire engine will activate its siren sound when a plane is landing, warning civilians to stay clear of the runway.